1. Introduction

 echo "REGION=us-central1" >> .env

-Download the project setup script into your working directory:
+To simplify project setup in your terminal, download this project setup script into your working directory:

 curl -sL https://raw.githubusercontent.com/alphinside/cloud-trial-project-setup/main/setup_verify_trial_project.sh -o setup_verify_trial_project.sh